growi-dev/blog_content/_drafts/What-Who-Why.md

 ## Why

 Creating software had always an aesthetical component for me.
 And by that I do not mean in regard of UI design.
 I find beauty in well structured source code.
-I am the one of your colleagues who scolds you for too many or not enough white spaces, commented out code blocks and me.
+I am the one of your colleagues who scolds you for too many or not enough white spaces, commented out code blocks and me .

 learn to articulate my ideas and beliefes
 also: it*s needed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyNzEyMjI3MywtOTQ0NDY3ODIzLDE0Mj
+eyJoaXN0b3J5IjpbLTE3OTYyOTA1NzcsLTUyNzEyMjI3MywtOT
-AwNTQyNDMsLTEwMTAyMjM0MSwxMDU1OTgxNTI0LDIwMDc2MTAw
+Q0NDY3ODIzLDE0MjAwNTQyNDMsLTEwMTAyMjM0MSwxMDU1OTgx
-ODYsLTMzNjA5ODc4NSwxOTgzODM1NDI1LC0yMDA5Mjk3MDM3LC
+NTI0LDIwMDc2MTAwODYsLTMzNjA5ODc4NSwxOTgzODM1NDI1LC
-0xNTg0OTYxMTQ3LC00NDQ2OTk5MTQsMTQ4MTY4OTEwMywtNjEw
+0yMDA5Mjk3MDM3LC0xNTg0OTYxMTQ3LC00NDQ2OTk5MTQsMTQ4
-MzczNDc4LC0xMDk5ODQzOTIsLTU1MTI1MjAyMCwxOTYzNjUzMT
+MTY4OTEwMywtNjEwMzczNDc4LC0xMDk5ODQzOTIsLTU1MTI1Mj
-k0LDEyNTExNDE0NjcsMTEwMTQ0NTEzNCwtMTY4OTU4NDQ5Nywt
+AyMCwxOTYzNjUzMTk0LDEyNTExNDE0NjcsMTEwMTQ0NTEzNCwt
-MTczNzcxMjc1MV19
+MTY4OTU4NDQ5N119
 -->